 How can I avoid problems with the assessments?

 When you are notified that the Local Authority is assessing your child, write back to thank them and (politely) remind them about the legal requirements.

 We have prepared a template letter to help, which you can adapt to your own needs.
-For a copy of this letter, see here.
+A copy of this letter can be downloaded here.